mongodb/mongo-cxx-driver/etc/releasing.md

 ## Update CHANGELOG.md for next release

+CHANGELOG.md on the `master` branch contains sections for every release.
+This is intended to ease searching for changes among all releases.
+CHANGELOG.md on a release branch (e.g. `releases/v1.2`) contains entries for all prior releases, and all patch releases on the `releases/v1.2` branch.

 ### For a minor release (e.g. r1.2.0):

 Open a PR to the master branch to add a new empty `[Unreleased]` section to the CHANGELOG.md for the next minor release and next patch release.
 Example: